-Students in each department are taught relevant skills, knowledge and understanding commensurate with their cognitive ability across the breadth of safeguarding issues.
-Online safety is taught including accessing appropriate and inappropriate content, what to do if you find or receive something inappropriate, how to protect personal information, passwords and basic internet safety.
-The sharing of nude and semi-nude images and videos is located within the Relationships Education and Relationships and Sex Education curriculum, as well as the school's Computing programme where it should reflects the requirements of the National Curriculum programmes of study for Computing at levels appropriate for each student.
-Appropriate education on the basic principles of consensual image sharing is delivered where appropriate, without the need to discuss the sharing of nudes and semi-nudes specifically.
-Teachers can refer to the Education for a connected world framework
+Learning about the sharing of nudes and semi-nude images and/or videos is located within the Relationships Education and Relationships and Sex Education curriculum, as well as the school's Computing programme where it should reflect the requirements of the National Curriculum programmes of study for Computing.
+Appropriate education on the basic principles of consensual image sharing can be delivered to primary-aged children, without the need to discuss the sharing of nudes and semi-nudes specifically.